-In the 2017-2018 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with Ravensdown's conditions in their air discharge consent or provisions in the Regional Air Quality Plan.
+In the 2018-2019 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with Ravensdown's conditions in their air discharge consent or provisions in the Regional Air Quality Plan.

-During inspections it was found that as far as control of emissions to air were concerned, the site was well managed.
-There were also no tracking of product on the yard, likely related to lower volumes of material being stored on the site and the move to the new premises.
+During inspections it was found that the site was well managed in regards to air emissions.
+There was no tracking of product on the yard, likely related to lower volumes of material being stored on the site and the move to the new premises.